How the Middle East crisis has affected sporting events and athletes

 Several athletes were unable to travel to the Milano Cortina Winter Paralympic Games due to travel disruption at several Middle Eastern airports.

-Moreover, Iran are not competing at the Games, the International Paralympic Committee announced on March 6.
+Moreover, Iran are not competing at the Milano Cortina 2026 Paralympic Winter Games, the International Paralympic Committee announced on March 6.

 The ATP Challenger event in Fujairah was cancelled on March 3 due to safety concerns after a security alert halted play.
 The ATP Tour said a charter flight had been arranged “at no cost to players”.